Asana/Drawsana/Readme.md

 ## Changelog

+### 0.10 (in progress)
+* Fix `NgonShape` serialization bug
+* Deserialization error reporting is more detailed.
+Shapes that find a JSON object with the correct type will now throw errors instead of causing the whole operation to silently fail.

 ### 0.9.4
 * Star, triangle, pentagon, and angle tools
 * `DrawsanaView.render()` accepts a `scale` parameter instead of always using zero